Skip to Content

 Janell S. | Hebron VA | Petersburg

-Lawmakers at the federal level did not take action to continue the impactful pandemic-era expansions of the federal CTC, which had removed many of the barriers for lower-income families to accessing the credit and increased the credit amount.
-As a result, over 360,000 Virginia children, over half of whom are Black and Latino, are left without access to the full federal credit.
+Even when they had the opportunity to, lawmakers at the federal level did not take action to reinstate the most impactful pandemic-era expansions of the federal CTC during federal negotiations in summer 2025.
+Instead, their changes left out lower-income families and enacted new barriers for some.
+As a result, 342,000 Virginia children, over half of whom are Black and Latino, are left without access to the full federal credit.
 And Virginia state lawmakers have not leveraged momentum of the expanded credits’ success, failing to establish a state-level Child Tax Credit.
-While Virginia offers two versions of a state Earned Income Tax Credit (EITC) — 15% or 20% of the federal EITC — restrictions remain on the larger EITC option (it is nonrefundable), and many of our neighbors are unable to access the full benefit of the state EITC offered.
+While Virginia offers a refundable state Earned Income Tax Credit (EITC) — 20% of the federal EITC — it is set to expire after 2026, and many of our neighbors would be unable to access the full benefit of the state EITC offered

 What Can We Do?